Saint Petersburg: Economy

-A complex system of riverports on both banks of the Neva River are interconnected with the system of seaports, thus making Saint Petersburg the main link between the Baltic Sea and the rest of Russia through the Volga-Baltic Waterway.
+A complex system of riverports on both banks of the Neva River are interconnected with the system of seaports, thus making Saint Petersburg the main link between the Baltic Sea and the rest of Russia through the Volga–Baltic Waterway.

-The Saint Petersburg Mint (Monetny Dvor), founded in 1724, is one of the largest mints in the world, it mints Russian coins, medals and badges.
+The Saint Petersburg Mint (Monetny Dvor), founded in 1724, is one of the largest mints in the world.
+It mints Russian coins, medals, and badges.
 Saint Petersburg is also home to the oldest and largest Russian foundry, Monumentskulptura, which made thousands of sculptures and statues that now grace the public parks of Saint Petersburg and many other cities.
 Monuments and bronze statues of the Tsars, as well as other important historic figures and dignitaries, and other world-famous monuments, such as the sculptures by Peter Clodt von Jürgensburg, Paolo Troubetzkoy, Mark Antokolsky, and others, were made there.

-In 2007, Toyota opened a Camry plant after investing 5 billion roubles (approx. 200 mln dollars) in Shushary, one of the southern suburbs of Saint Petersburg.
+In 2007, Toyota opened a Camry plant after investing 5 billion rubles (approx. US$200 million) in Shushary, one of the southern suburbs of Saint Petersburg.
 Opel, Hyundai and Nissan have also signed deals with the Russian government to build their automotive plants in Saint Petersburg.
 The automotive and auto-parts industry is on the rise there during the last decade.

 Saint Petersburg has a large brewery and distillery industry.
 Known as Russia's "beer capital" due to the supply and quality of local water, its five large breweries account for over 30% of the country's domestic beer production.
 They include Europe's second-largest brewery Baltika, Vena (both operated by BBH), Heineken Brewery, Stepan Razin (both by Heineken) and Tinkoff brewery (SUN-InBev).